AzurIce/aah-gui/README.md

+> [!CAUTION]
+>
+> This repo is now archived, the further development has been moved to [AzurIce/azur-arknights-helper](https://github.com/AzurIce/azur-arknights-helper)

 # Tauri + Solid + Typescript

 This template should help get you started developing with Tauri, Solid and Typescript in Vite.